 - 5 to 8 whole cashews

-- 2 medium-sized red onion diced roughly
+- 2 medium onion, diced roughly

 - 1 tablespoon ginger-garlic paste

-- 3 large tomatoes chopped roughly
+- 3 large tomatoes, chopped roughly

 - 1 teaspoon chilli flakes